sandeepkumar17/CleanArch/README.md

 ### DB setup: ###
 - Create a new table that will be used to perform the CRUD operation.
 You can use the scripts shared under the **CleanArch.Sql/Scripts** folder of the code sample.

-### Solution and Project setup: ###
+### Solution and Project Setup: ###
-- Once back end is ready, Open Visual Studio 2022 and create a blank solution project, and name it to **CleanArch**.
+- Once the back end is ready, Open Visual Studio 2022, and create a blank solution project, and name it **CleanArch**.
 	<img src="Images/ca_01.png" width="100%">

 - **Set Up Core Layer:** Under the solution, create a new Class Library project and name it **CleanArch.Core**.
 	<img src="Images/ca_02.png" width="100%">

-- **One thing to note down here is, The Core layer should not depend on any other Project or Layer.
+- **One thing to note down here is that the Core layer should not depend on any other Project or Layer.
 This is very important while working with Clean Architecture.**

 - **Set Up Application Layer:** Add another Class Library Project and name it **CleanArch.Application**.
 	<img src="Images/ca_03.png" width="100%">